oznogon/gattaibushido-public/rules/03_basic_play.md

 Use your Aces wisely!
 They are valuable as trumping cards when Pushing, but they are also useful for activating your Pilots' special Techs.
 Don't play them unless you have to.

-Also remember that Twos are the lowest, and Tens are the highest, but Aces then beat Tens, and conversely Twos beat Aces.
+Also remember that while Twos are the lowest, and Aces are the highest, but those pesky Twos always beat Aces.
 Hold onto those Twos and Aces until the right moment, as they can be quite valuable!

 ### PVP Throwdowns